thinkpad20/f-C-/README.md

     map(a, lambda(x) => x*x)
 ```

 Here map is a function which takes a function (here declared generically as a simple type; this definition might need to be more robust) and a list, and returns a list where the function has been applied to each item in the list.
 The keyword 'lambda' in this case is fulfilling a similar function to 'match' in our normal function declarations.

 Assuming we have some pattern-matching capabilities in play, we could even make a pattern-matching lambda function:

 ```
 list!int intSquareList(list!Num a) =>
     map(a,
         lambda(x.Int) => x*x
-        lambda(x.Double) => int(x*x)
+        lambda(x) => int(x*x) // like match, order matters
        )
 ```